 How to Grow Red Horsechestnut Trees

 Choose a full sun to light shade location.
-This tree performs best in consistently moist soils but require excellent drainage to prevent root rot.
+This tree performs best in consistently moist soils but requires excellent drainage to prevent root rot.
 Soils that are on the acidic side promote the best health.

 The trunk is prone to cracking when in full sun.
 Retaining lower branches to shade the trunk can prevent this.
 This tree is perfect for urban spaces with supplemental irrigation in summer.
-It is also tolerant of wind, drought when established, salt and summer heat.
+It is also tolerant of wind, drought when established, salt, and summer heat.

 Interestingly, propagation is from seed, unlike most hybrid trees, as well as grafting.
 Growing red horsechestnut as a screen, parking strip plant, and even a large container specimen are recommended.